 - Pension Offsetting – this is where one party keeps their pension in its entirety, in exchange for matrimonial assets of the same value.

 - Pension Attachment (called earmarking in Scotland) – this essentially sets aside a portion of the pension pot for the other party.
 A Pension Attachment Order must be obtained from the court.
 When the pension starts being paid out, the relevant percentage will be paid out from the member’s pension to their former spouse.

-Deferred Lump Sum – this is an agreement which requires the pension holder to pay a lump cash sum to their former spouse upon retirement.
+- Deferred Lump Sum – this is an agreement that requires the pension holder to pay a lump cash sum to their former spouse upon retirement.